vercara/ultradns-postman/README.md

 - **Zones**: Contains the DNS configuration.
 Some resources are not available in the latest "version" of the API, hence why "snapshot/restore" use the "v1" endpoint.

 - **Tasks**: Operations that produce background tasks will return a `202` status code and have an `x-task-id` header.
-This ID is stored under the `currentTask` variable in the collection's environment.
+This ID is stored under the `currentTask` variable in the environment.

 - **Reports**: After you request a report, retrieve it from the `results` endpoint using the report ID.
 This ID is stored in the post-request script, similar to tasks.